valnub/Framework7-Typescript-Template/README.md

 - For Scripts: src/ts/Typework7/init.ts
 - For Styles: src/sass

+## To complicated?

+There is a simpler version available which only uses html, css and javascript.
+No npm, no grunt, no TypeScript, no SASS.
+If you like things simple, get it here: https://github.com/valnub/Framework7-Pure-Angular-Template

 ## Credits & Links

 - Template is based on this tutorial which is also a good place to start for Angular+TypeScript: https://kodeyak.wordpress.com/2014/02/12/angularjs-via-typescript-controllers/